mixu/pixiedust/readme.md

 ## Filtering

 Filters will be applied to the results from the API -- it does not require that the underlying API supports this.

+Filters allow you to express additional condtions which are not supported by the underlying API.
+Since filters are applied afterwards, note that with result pagination this may lead to an uneven (or empty) result set.

     Zendesk.users().filter(function(item) { return (item.id % 2 == 0); }).each(function(user){
       // only process items where id is even.